johnturner4004/Guessing_Game_CPP/README.md

 ## Description

 This is just a simple guessing game written in C++.
+This program applys what I have learned about while loops and if statements.

 ### Prerequisites